zoonk/.github/profile/about.md

 **If we can fix education, then we can fix everything else.**

+### Short-term goal

+Make learning fun, practical, more hands-on, interactive.
+Show how things work in the real world.

+### Long-term goal

+Zoonk's long-term goal is to make learning complex subjects like Einstein's Theory of Relativity as easy as playing a video game.
+Eventually, we want to develop a game like [No Man's Sky](https://www.nomanssky.com/) but focused on learning by solving real-world problems.

+See our [roadmap](../roadmap.md) to understand how we plan to achieve this.

 ## Mission

 Provide high-quality, hands-on, and affordable education to every single person on Earth.